Published in

 “Oedipus and the Sphinx Meditation/ Oedipus and the vanquished Sphinx/Oedipus and the Sphinx/ Oedipus Dead; and under the letter S: Sphinc, she looks at the sea/ Sphinx and a Theban prostrating himself/ Sphinx nonplussed/ Sphinx vanquished.”

 In 1861, Gustave first formed a preliminary sketch showing the monster clutching Oedipus, where he was on the right, and the crouching monster reoriented in a vertical position.
-And after this, the artist had many anatomical drawings for the live model of Oedipus.
+After this, the artist painted many anatomical drawings for the live model of Oedipus.
 He wrote in his notebook,

 “Oedpius is a figure who should be slavishly copied from nature.
 For here one will attain nobility and the ideal all the better the more one renders Man just as he is.”